pschool-in/curriculum/content/grammar/new-topics/conjunction-1.md

 # Grade-1

-## Joining Words

-Joining words are used to join two or more words and sentences.
-The two common joining words are 'and' and 'but'.

-'And' is used when we are adding something to our statement.
-For example,
-1. I like to play *and* eat.
-2. I don't like spinach *and* guava.
-3. I will dance *and* sing in the competition.

-'But' is used to say something opposite.
-For example,
-1. I want to play *but* I haven't done my homework.
-2. I want to go to the party *but* I'm tired.
-3. I like Ravi *but* I hate his brother.

 ## Activities

 ### Fill in the blanks (label) (fillup with options)

 Choose the correct joining word.
 Tap on each blank for options. (title)

 ```
 I want to go, *but (and)* it is too far.
 We washed the clothes, *and (but)* we put them in sunlight.